thomashoullier/mem-monitor/README.md

 ## Measuring resident memory usage
 As seen in the linux documentation, the location `/proc/[pid]/statm` holds data about the memory usage of the process.
 The second number is the number of pages used as resident memory.
-To get the size of a page in bytes:
+We get the size of a page in bytes with `getconf PAGESIZE`.
-`getconf PAGESIZE`.

 ## Tests
 Passes: